reinvantveer/reinvantveer.github.io/_posts/2016-05-24-a-generic-crowdsourcing-API-part-1.md

 layout: default
 ---

+# Generic crowdsourcing API part 1: Provenance basics

 History of the document can be inspected [here](https://github.com/reinvantveer/reinvantveer.github.io/commits/master/_posts/2016-05-24-a-generic-crowdsourcing-API-part-1.md)

 In crowdsourcing, provenance is everything.
 For new data to reliably flow back into the canonical source, we need to its origin, when, where and what was added, removed or replaced.
+Just removing the old data and replacing it with new data provided by anyone isn't a viable approach: what if the new data isn't acceptable and you need to revert to the old state?
 Achieving this with an ordinary database can prove to be quite a hassle.
-You can consider the following database table:
+You can consider the following (overly simplified) database table:

 | ID | name | occupation |
 | --- | --- | --- |